yext-pages/starter-knowledgebase/README.md

-# SITE-STARTER-REACT-BASIC
+# STARTER-KNOWLEDGE BASE

-This repository provides a basic example of how to start developing a React site on the Yext Sites system.
+This repository provides a basic example of how to start developing a React site using the Knowledge Base Starter.

 ## Getting Started